John Wilmerding Internships, 2021–2022

 All qualified applicants will receive consideration for an internship, fellowship, or research assistantship without regard to race, color, sex, age, national origin, religion, disability, veteran status, sexual orientation, marital status, citizenship, or any other protected status.
-The National Gallery of Art offers equal opportunity and treatment to all who apply and is committed to diversity.
+The National Gallery of Art is committed to diversity and offers equal opportunity and treatment to all who apply.

 Digital/Education: Digital Interpretation and Access

 The National Gallery of Art seeks a motivated intern with a passion for art and technology to join the Digital Interpretation team.
 While developing their knowledge of digital strategy within a museum environment, the intern may support a variety of projects related to the website, editorial, social media, digital asset management system (DAMs), and online collection.
 A research project will be determined based on the candidate’s background interests; topics range from web analytics to user testing to comparative analysis of the digital content landscape.
 Preferred skills include comfort in a digital environment and some experience with content management systems, attention to detail, interest in processes/project management, interest in web accessibility, and curiosity about art and museum work.